tylerharter/cs301-projects/fall18/p4/README.md

 # Project 4

-The project focuses on the IMDB movies dataset that contains a list of movies along with information like cast, director, rating, genre, plot description etc. You can open the IMDB-Movie-Data file in Excel or some other software to get an idea of what the dataset contains.
+This project is for all you movie enthusiasts out there!
+This week, we will be looking at data set about ~1,000 most popular movies on IMDB in the last 10 years.
+Each movie in the dataset has like cast, director, rating, genre, runtime, budget, etc.

 We will be working with **strings**, **loops**, **conditionals** and **command line arguments** in this project.